solidjs-community/solid-primitives/packages/resource/README.md

 A collection of composable primitives to augment [`createResource`](https://www.solidjs.com/docs/latest/api#createresource)

 - [`createAggregated`](#createaggregated) - wraps the resource to aggregate data instead of overwriting it
+- [`createDeepSignal`](#createdeepsignal) - provides a fine-grained signal for the [resource storage option](https://www.solidjs.com/docs/latest/api#createresource:~:text=Resources%20can%20be%20set%20with%20custom%20defined%20storage)
 - [`makeAbortable`](#makeabortable) - wraps the fetcher to be abortable and auto-abort on re-fetch or timeout
 - [`makeCache`](#makecache) - wraps the fetcher to cache the responses for a certain amount of time
 - [`makeRetrying`](#makeretrying) - wraps the fetcher to retry requests after a delay